“Love and luck are

-Chicago Transit was too horny, Roberta and Ripperton too heavy-hearted, and I backed off on Joan of Arms.
-So Rory, it was, side two of his breakout album, ‘On The Cusp’: Time for a few moments safely downshifting, a little whiff of the wide-open spaces, with some music to fine tone the mood.
-My apologies were tendered, warily accepted by Melissa under the archway threshold into our cabin’s front room, where she had withdrawn to stroke her snoozing tabby, stoke the fireplace and load up my record changer component for a mid-range stereo system that dated back to USAEUR’s PX days.
+Chicago Transit was too horny, Minnie Ripperton too heavy-hearted, and I backed off on Joan of Arms.
+So Rory, it was, side two of his breakout album, ‘On The Cusp’.
+Time for a few moments safely downshifting, a little whiff of the wide-open spaces, with some music to fine tone the mood.
+Regrets were tendered, warily accepted by Melissa under the archway threshold into our cabin’s front room, where she had withdrawn to stroke her snoozing tabby, stoke the fireplace and load up my record changer for a mid-range stereo system that dated back to USAEUR’s PX days.

-That was the Moon effect, radiant warmth outwards of a thirty-foot radius around her toasty kitchen—glowing hearths, warm, disarming smiles—an overall comfort level that never failed to get me humming, as if I carried the lab-isolated DNA of a cat’s purr, with the simple flick of a range-top burner.
+That was the Moon effect, radiant warmth outwards of a thirty-foot radius around her toasty kitchen—glowing hearths, warm, disarming smiles—an overall comfort level that never failed to get me humming, with the simple flick of a range-top burner.
 Who wouldn’t feel positively fat, cushy and settled with gourmeta cooking like this?
-Licking Swiss-blend cocoa from my mustache, I pushed aside the resumes and incoming rounds of official brown envelopes, yet finding my fingers wandering over to the fragrant baby blue piece that Moon had left half-folded on the table in her disconcerted haste.
+Licking Swiss-blend cocoa from my mustache, I pushed aside the résumés and incoming rounds of official brown envelopes, yet finding my fingers wandering over to the fragrant baby blue number that Moon had left half-folded on the table in her disconcerted haste.

 I read and misread what I could into her tracing paper scribbling, but there was no mistaking her post script: a remittance reminder wrapped in red Valentine hearts.
 While the body of her letter had triggered my imaginations, her PS rather gave me the chills, not least because of a mention that she could not find that small box from Josh Gravanek, and could it still be somewhere in my car?
 God forbid, check it later—I refolded the note neatly as Moon had left it, then spooned the final croutons out of my cooling, congealing consommé.

-“I also put on Seals & Crofts and Fogie’s first,” she said through the wall, “but I don’t think they’re going to drop right on this player…”
+“I also put on Seals & Crofts and Fogie’s first, for old timey sake,” she said through the wall, “but I don’t think they’re going to drop right on this player…”

 “Hang tight, I’ll take a look.”
-I was reminded that she always had trouble with my balky Dual turntable—maybe it was a German thing—thinking her choices could have been worse, like Joni Blue or Carpenters’ Gold.
+I was reminded that she always had trouble with my balky Dual turntable—maybe it was a German thing—thinking her choices could have been worse, like Carpy Gold or Joni Blue.

 I slid back from the table and turned belching into the front room, shooing Pags off my stereo receiver.
 Avoiding the squareback driveway mess altogether, I instead jiggled with the turntable’s control levers, then re-stoked the embering fire.
 The sun was breaking through a winter sky, hovering over Front Range peaks like a Coleman lantern on a campsite limb, keying through upright window casings on the hearth mantel, unavoidably on the painting above.

-But better knowing the artist, her visions and process, the creative chaos of her studio, I felt more familiar, more simpatico with ‘Waif and Grain’—somewhat separating the subject from the work itself, appreciating both, on distinctly different levels.
+But better knowing the artist now, her visions and process, the creative chaos of her studio, I felt more familiar, more simpatico with ‘Waif and Grain’—somewhat separating the subject from the work itself, appreciating both, on distinctly different levels.

 I then glanced about my framed Euro photographs, noting perspective and technique, wall by wall, as though I had never viewed them before.
-Not bad, not for nothing, but no Cartier-Bresson, and plenty of rawbility to build on—did Syd really think so?
-Between and among them thrived shelves of Moon’s pottery, ceramics and macraméd planters, the hand-woven celestial wall hangings, prompting the nitpicker notion that she could craft, but she could not art.
+Not bad, not for nothing, no Cartier-Bresson but plenty of rawbility to build on—did Syd really think so?
+Between and among them thrived shelves of Moon’s pottery, ceramics and macraméd planters, the hand-woven celestial wall hangings, prompting the nitpicker appraisal that she could craft, but she could not art.

 Above them, palatial, futuristic aeries stacked up Flagstaff Mountain like frosted Christmas presents in a winter wonderland, looking out over Boulder Valley and as far east as Nebraska on clearer days.
-They made me think of Marin County spreads—stature, views, bragging rights, everything but the Pacific Ocean, that magnificent deep blue sea.
+Something to shoot for all right, they made me think of Marin County spreads—stature, views, bragging rights, everything but the Pacific Ocean, that magnificent deep blue sea.

 In all, the scene outside our cabin was Rocky Mountain storybook, with Rory Stoneman’s backing cut making it melodically so.
-His ‘Homeland’ album jacket bore a dedication to Josh Gravanek Management, liner notes stating that it was recorded at Das Kapital Studios.
+His ‘Homeland’ album jacket bore a dedication to Gravanek Management, liner notes stating that it was recorded at Josh’s Das Kapital Studios.
 Side two, cut four was ‘Hard Road Home’, his biggest hit to date, lamenting the loss of the head of a emotionally fatherless household, with layered, moaning guitar licks.
 How did they put all that together?
-How did a wise-ass Chicago bunch get that damn far?
-How in the world did they get there from here?
-And what did Syd actually know about it?
+The Scrammers, the Raffters: how did the whole wise-ass Chicago bunch get that damn far?
+How in the world did they get up here from there?
+And that Josh cat’s curious little box, what did Syd actually know about it all?